octarudin/ESP32-OTA-Update/ESP32S3 OTA LOCAL/README.md

 - After it got an IP Address, you can rebuild and reupload the program to ESP32 over the network.

 # What did I do?
-I put these keywords into platform.ini.
+I add these keywords into platform.ini.
 ```
 upload_protocol = espota        ; Upload by network
 upload_port     = 192.168.0.18  ; ESP IP Address